 The National Center for Education Statistics reported, from July 1, 2010, through June 30, 2011, there were 31 school-associated violent deaths in elementary and secondary schools in the United States.

 The majority of public schools may conduct one lockdown drill a year and private schools may go a whole calendar year without a single lockdown drill.
 In some of these schools, the staff are not even familiar with their lockdown codes and procedures.
-Let’s take that same enthusiasm and energy that was placed on fire drilling, and place a great emphasis on the way we will protect our children and their caregivers from threats.
+We encourage taking that same enthusiasm and energy that was placed on fire drilling, and placing a great emphasis on the way we protect our children and their caregivers from threats.

-Guardian Defense offers a free lockdown drill procedures hecklist for administrators.
+Click the link to view our free lockdown drill procedures checklist for administrators.

-What Makes Our Active Shooter Training For Schools, Teachers And Schools Staff Outstanding
+What Makes Our Active Shooter Training For Schools, Teachers And School Staff Outstanding